 - Up to 4 requests per borrower at one time.

-- $1.00 per day overdue; no grace period; see Fines for information regarding Lost DVDs.
+- No overdue fines; see Fines for information regarding Lost DVDs.

 - DVDs returned in drops are counted as returned when drops are emptied.
-Borrowers are responsible for overdue fines and damage fees and may be blocked from borrowing DVDs until the drops are emptied and DVDs are checked in.
+Borrowers are responsible for damage fees and may be blocked from borrowing DVDs until the drops are emptied and DVDs are checked in.

 Instructional DVDs are available for use by UNCG Faculty and Graduate Teaching Assistants for classroom instruction, and for use by all others only inside the Library.
 The collection is in a closed location -- borrowers may ask for Instructional films at the Checkout Desk, first floor, Jackson Library.
 Faculty and Graduate Teaching Assistants can reserve films using the Booking and Delivery Request Form or by contacting Cathy Rothermel at 336.334.5310, firstname.lastname@example.org, M-F, 8 a.m.-5 p.m.